anahitahassan/The-Python-Bible/README.md

   <li> Click the checkbox at the bottom that says add Py 3.9.6 to path. </li>
   <li> Then click customize installation button <l/i>
   <li> Don't mess with the default options that are already checked </li>
-  <li> Click next, then check the button that says install python for all users.
-(The reason we do this is because it makes the install location for python much easier to deal with later.)
-The install path shown in the box changes to something nicer. </li>
+  <li> Click next, then check the button that says install python for all users. </li>
+  <li> (The reason we do this is because it makes the install location for python much easier to deal with later.) </li>
+  <li> The install path shown in the box changes to something nicer. </li>
   <li> Install will begin </li>
   <li> Open up command prompt (go to menu and type cmd) </li>
   <li> In all lowercase, write "python" and enter. </li>